Key Takeaways

 Ice bathing has evolved, adapting to modern society's interests and needs.
 In the 21st century, cold water immersion is used in performance and wellness.
 Further, it is supported by a rising interest in holistic health practices and scientific insights.
 Here are various settings where cold water therapy is used today.

 Sports is one of the most popular applications for cold water immersion.
 Athletes in different disciplines have integrated it into their regimens to improve performance while aiding recovery.
-Ice baths have become a go-to post-competition and post-training routines for athletes.
+Ice baths have become a go-to post-competition and post-training routine.

 Cold water therapy alleviates muscle soreness and inflammation while accelerating the body’s natural healing process.
 According to scientific studies, cold water therapy can speed recovery and minimize muscle damage.